Itinerary Highlights:

 Day 1 | Welcome to Chiapas!

-Upon landing at Ángel Albino Corzo International Airport, you will be greeted by a professional driver who will escort you to your hotel in the picturesque town of Chiapa de Corzo, just a 35-minute drive away.
+Upon landing at Ángel Albino Corzo International Airport, you will be greeted by a professional driver who will take you to San Cristóbal de las Casas, where you will be staying for the beginning of this trip.
+This charming mountain town is the perfect setting to immerse yourself in the beauty and culture of Chiapas.

 Day 2 | Boat tour through the Sumidero Canyon